-- IT enables efficient and effective access to and storage of data for the school's, teachers, pupils and administrative staff. - We currently use Engage which operates on the school's administrative G: drive. - Only the Headteacher, school secretaries, bursar and IT Co-ordinator have access using a password.
+- ICT enables efficient and effective access to and storage of data for the school's, teachers, pupils and administrative staff. - We currently use Engage which operates in the cloud. - All staff have varying access to Engage using a password.
 Only trained and designated members of staff have authority and access rights to input or alter the data. - The school has defined roles and responsibilities to ensure data is well maintained, secure and that appropriate access is properly managed with appropriate training provided.